5 Ways to Increase Your Home Value

 Add fresh paint

 Interior paint can be an inexpensive way to attract buyers.
 But how can you determine the best color for such an extensive audience?
 Research of course.
-Zillow's 2017 Paint Color Analysis shows that walls painted in cool, natural tones -- like pale gray or oatmeal -- fall in top-performing listings.
+Zillow's paint color analysis shows that walls painted in cool, natural tones — like pale gray or oatmeal — fall in top-performing listings.
 They perform far better than plain old white walls.
 And the colors you should stay away from?
 Depending on which room we’re talking about, you may want to reconsider yellows, reds, and pinks.

 Dig deeper into the study and perform your own research before committing to any color changes.
 It could make or cost you hundreds, even thousands of dollars when it’s time to sell.

-When it comes to home improvements, small things matter as much as the big things.
+When it comes to home improvements, small projects matter as much as large projects.
 Invest in your home, improve curb appeal, make repairs, boost your energy efficiency, and add a fresh coat of paint.
-You may not reclaim every dollar you’ve put in, but you’ll increase the likelihood of getting a better appraisal, higher home equity, and the sweet sell offer you’ve been angling for.
+You may not reclaim every dollar you’ve put in, but you’ll increase the likelihood of getting a better appraisal, higher home equity, and an incredible purchase offer.